UESTC-nnLab/DMIST/README.md

 ```

 ## Results
-- We optimized old codes and retrained model, achieving performance slightly higher than that reported in our paper.
+- We optimized old codes and retrained LASNet, achieving slightly better performance results than those reported in our paper.

 <table>
   <tr>